Police Scotland FAQ

 In terms of firearms, a firearm certificate holder must show ‘good reason’ for the possession of the firearms on their certificate.
 There is no requirement to take part on competition but there is a requirement to show that each firearm that is possessed is used regularly.

 Q: How many times per year (if any) Do Club members need to take part in competition to keep their certificate, or is practice/target shooting sufficient?

 A: If the good reason for an air weapon certificate is provided as a club target shooter, it is expected that the certificate holder will be a member of a club, approved or otherwise, and shoot regularly.
-The number of times to shoot regularly has not been defined in law, however can be taken in line with home office guidance in respect of approved rifle and muzzle loading pistol clubs in that a minimum of three times a year is sufficient to be classed as regular shooting at a club.
+The number of times to shoot regularly has not been defined in law, however can be taken in line with the Home Office Guidance on Firearms Licensing Law in respect of approved rifle and muzzle loading pistol clubs in that they should be used at least three times a year to be sufficient to be classed as regular shooting at a club.
 There is no requirement to shoot at competitions or events but the member should sign in to allow later review of club attendance.
 There is nothing preventing the certificate holder expressing multiple good reason for the use of the weapon.

 Q: Can Police Scotland access the firearms database while on patrol?

 A; Not currently however Police Scotland are constantly looking to introduce technology to enable workforce efficiency and operational effectiveness, using analytics, better quality data and wider sources to improve decision making.
 All these factors will impact on how we deliver Firearms Licensing in the future.

 Police Officer cannot access the database whilst on patrol but have indirect access through “Shogun”.
 It was confirmed that if a person does not have a licence on their person then the Officer could call to check Shogun.